Ruiznogueras05/Ruiznogueras05/README.md

 # 👋 Hello, my name is Gilberto Emmanuel Ruiz Nogueras
-I’m passionate about creating innovative technologies that bridge hardware and software to solve real-world challenges.
-With a B.S. in Electrical Engineering (B.S.EE) from Syracuse University and an M.Eng. in Electrical & Computer Engineering (M.Eng.ECE) from Cornell Tech, my expertise spans IoT, robotics, VR, and computational systems.
+I am passionate about creating innovative technologies that bridge hardware and software to solve real-world challenges.
+With a **B.S. in Electrical Engineering** from Syracuse University and a **Master of Engineering in Electrical & Computer Engineering** from Cornell Tech, I specialize in IoT, robotics, VR, and computational systems.

+---

 ## 🔧 What I Do:
-- IoT and Healthcare Devices
+- **IoT and Healthcare Devices**: Designing innovative solutions for smarter healthcare systems.
-- Robotics and Motion Tracking
+- **Robotics and Motion Tracking**: Building intelligent robotic systems and motion tracking solutions.
-- VR Interaction Systems
+- **VR Interaction Systems**: Creating immersive VR interfaces and 3D user experiences.
-- Image Processing and Computer Vision
+- **Image Processing and Computer Vision**: Developing applications for object detection and real-time image analysis.
-- Reinforcement Learning and Autonomous Systems
+- **Reinforcement Learning and Autonomous Systems**: Programming systems for autonomous decision-making and control.
-- Hardware Design and Prototyping
+- **Hardware Design and Prototyping**: Prototyping devices with efficient hardware and software integration.

+---

 ## 🌟 About Me:
-I was born and raised in San Juan, Puerto Rico, where my passion for engineering began at a young age through designing and building robots for VEX Robotics Competitions.
-This early experience ignited my curiosity and set the foundation for my journey in innovation and technology.
-I am driven to create technologies that make a tangible difference.
-Whether it’s prototyping healthcare devices, advancing robotics, or building intelligent systems, my work reflects a dedication to innovation, collaboration, and solving real-world challenges.
+Born and raised in **San Juan, Puerto Rico**, I discovered my passion for engineering early on by designing and building robots for **VEX Robotics Competitions**.
+This hands-on experience sparked my interest in bridging hardware and software to address complex challenges.

+Through my academic journey at Syracuse University and Cornell Tech, I have worked on a diverse range of projects spanning robotics, IoT, healthcare devices, and intelligent systems.
+I am committed to creating technologies that make a tangible impact, driven by a dedication to innovation, collaboration, and solving real-world challenges.

+---

 ## 🌐 Check Out My Work:

-Check out my GitHub repository, **BoricuaTechLabs**, to explore my full portfolio of projects and experiences.
+Here are some of the repositories showcasing my projects:

+- **[N.A.V.I.](https://github.com/Ruiznogueras05/NAVI)**: Navigational Assist for the Visually Impaired, a wearable device integrating proximity sensors for obstacle detection and real-time audio feedback.
+- **[Byte-The-Robot](https://github.com/Ruiznogueras05/Byte-The-Robot)**: A 3D-printed robot that mimics human movements in real-time using Mediapipe and MQTT.
+- **[OpenCV-Duel](https://github.com/Ruiznogueras05/OpenCV-Duel)**: An interactive sword-fighting game utilizing real-time hand tracking with Python and Mediapipe.
+- **[RFID-Jukebox](https://github.com/Ruiznogueras05/RFID-Jukebox)**: A modernized jukebox leveraging RFID technology and Spotify API for seamless music selection and playback.
+- **[ECE-5242_Intelligent-Autonomous-Systems-Projects](https://github.com/Ruiznogueras05/ECE-5242_Intelligent-Autonomous-Systems-Projects)**: A collection of projects exploring autonomous navigation, SLAM, and reinforcement learning.

+---

-## 🔗 Social Media:
+## 🔗 Connect with Me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/gilberto-ruiz0529/)